 - A school's process should include (at a minimum):

-- Detailed and specific Notice of Allegation and/or Investigation.
+- Notice of Allegation and/or Investigation.

 - Notice of Hearing.

 - Right to present witnesses.

 - Right to present evidence.

-- Right to an advisor of their choice

 - Opportunity to be heard and address the allegations and evidence.

-- Right to appeal (recommended).
+- Right to appeal. (recommended).

-- Right to Cross-Examination

-- Right to review all relevant evidence AND the investigation report prior to a decision.